Grand Canyon to make second run at corralling bison herd

 Meanwhile, the animals’ population is growing.

 The park hopes to corral dozens of the animals at the North Rim, where the bison breed exclusively after hunting pressure forced them out of the forest about a decade ago.
-It uses thumb-size pellets to lure the bison into 8-foot-high (2.4-meter) corrals that can hold up to 100 animals.
+It uses thumb-size pellets to lure the bison into eight-foot-high corrals that can hold up to 100 animals.

 The goal is to reduce the bison herd to 200 within five years, Balsom said.